16. Fair value estimation#

 16.2.1.3.
 Inference on the simple pricing model#

-We can use the general Kalman filter equations described in Chapter XXX to derive the distribution of our mid - price at the next time \(t + \Delta t\) where a trade happens.
+We can use the general Kalman filter equations described in Bayesian Modelling to derive the distribution of our mid - price at the next time \(t + \Delta t\) where a trade happens.

 The Kalman filter algorithm operates sequentially over observation steps applying two steps, the predict step, where we compute the distribution of the mid-price based purely on the random walk model, and the update step in which we incorporate the information provided by the observation of a new trade.
 We define \(m_{t+\Delta t}^t\) as the distribution of the mid-price at \(t+\Delta t\) before observing the trade, and \(m_{t+\Delta}^{t+\Delta t}\) afterwards.